hotosm/Geo-Data-Collect/README.md

 Introduction
 ------------

-Humanitarian OpenStreetMap Collect or HOSM-Collect is a GPS and Form-based mobile application which can be use to collect data in form format based on the user's current position.
+Geo Data Collect (formerly Humanitarian OpenStreetMap Collect or HOSM-Collect) is a GPS and Form-based mobile application which can be use to collect data in form format based on the user's current position.
 This software combined  ODK-Collect and OSM Tracker into one application that have capabilities to do tracking and form collecting.